Skip to content

 Buzzer(slot) -> PWM

-To create Buzzer object call Buzzer(slot).
+To create a Buzzer object, call Buzzer(slot).

 Args: